SpeciationBehaviour/neural_genes_heliconius/README.md

 1. Run a fast quality check on RNA-seq raw reads:
 `1_script_fastqc.sh`

-2. Trim adaptor and low quality bases with TrimGalore (wrapper script of Cutadapt:
+2. Trim adaptor and low quality bases with TrimGalore (wrapper script of Cutadapt):
 `2_script_trimgalore.sh`

-3. Map trimmed reads to the Heliconius melpomene (Hme2.5) or H. cydno genomes with STAR:
+3. Map trimmed reads to the Heliconius melpomene (Hmel2.5) or H. cydno genomes with STAR:
 `3_script_STAR.sh`

 4. Count for each sample the number of RNA reads mapping to each gene model: